• Skip to primary navigation

 Notes

-To cook quinoa, combine 3/4 cup of quinoa with 1.5 cups of water in a small pot.
+To cook quinoa, combine 3/4 cup of quinoa with 1½ cups of water in a small pot.
 Bring to a boil, cover, and remove from heat.
-The quinoa is cooked after all the water becomes absorbed by the quinoa, about 20-30 minutes.
-Measure out 1.5 cups loosely packed cooked quinoa.
-You may have a little quinoa leftover that will not be needed for the cake.
+The quinoa is cooked after all the water is absorbed by the quinoa, about 20-30 minutes.
+Measure out 1½ cups of loosely packed cooked quinoa.
+You may have a little quinoa leftover, which you can use for something else or discard.

 • 3 Tbsp milk substitute